 That night’s jam is so much more fun than the serious rehearsing we did leading up to the Skynyrd concert.
 We get our happy vibe back.
 Tom fits in and gets us out of our heads about how serious we have to be to play to a stadium of drunk rock fans.
 Jack and I go to bed feeling like it’s Christmas, with the anticipation of kids awaiting Santa, without worrying about whether we’ve been naughty or nice.
 That night we’re definitely not nice.
 We awake to Robby swinging in our window, waving a copy of the Miami Herald.

 “We got a big write-up in the Arts section,” he crows, shocking us out of our beauty rest.

 “Jimmy Olson said he’d do a feature.”

 “Yeah, there’s even a photo of the swim meet gig, with Tom and you two all playing Dixie.”

 “He’ll figure it out.
 We did that rap jam in New York.
 When in Rome and all that..”

 Robby is all hyper, jumping onto the bed and bouncing up and down.
 Jack moans and rolls out of the bed, naked as a jay bird.
 Robby takes a long look, notices me noticing him and shrugs.
 He winks and I laugh.
 Ever since Tom showed up, he’s much less up-tight.
 Having Tom, another Southern boy, around has broken the spell of my anger.
 Bygones.

 We get dressed and bring the paper to the kitchen where Susan makes us pancakes and eggs.
 Dad reads the article.
-Ever since he accepts that being a rock musician is an actual job that pays, he’s stopped thinking I was a nihilistic anarchist.
+Since he accepts that being a rock musician is an actual job that pays, he stopped thinking I was a nihilistic anarchist.